 Certified Audited Financial Statements

 Certified Audited Financial Statements audited by an independent CPA.
 Financial statements that have been prepared in accordance with generally accepted accounting principles (GAAP) and generally accepted auditing standards (GAAS).
+(This article explains what an audit is, but we do not provide any attestation services.)

 Certified Audited Financial Statements are performed by a CPA, or more accurately, an audit of financial statements, is the review of the financial statements of a company or any other legal entity (including governments), resulting in the publication of an independent opinion on whether or not those financial statements are relevant, accurate, complete, and fairly presented.
-Financial audits are typically performed by CPA firms or practicing accountants due to the specialist financial reporting knowledge they require.
+Financial audits are typically performed by CPA firms due to the specialist financial reporting knowledge they require.
 Audited financial statements are one of many assurances or attestation functions provided by CPA firms, whereby the CPA firm provides an independent opinion on the published information.
 Many organizations separately employ or hire internal auditors, who do not attest to financial reports but focus mainly on the internal controls of the organization.
 External auditors may choose to place limited reliance on the work of internal auditors.

 Purpose of Certified Audited Financial Statements